 How to Recognize a Quack

-For a long time there has been a website that labels as a “quack” any practitioner who dares to venture from the outdated pharmaceutical-backed cookbook (known as the official “standard of Care”) used by establishment medicine.
-The “quack busters” target what others call “alternative medicine” or “complementary medicine” or “integrative medicine”.
+For a long time there has been a website that labels as a “quack” any practitioner who dares to venture from the often outdated and always incomplete pharmaceutical-backed cookbook (known as the official “Standard of Care”) that used by establishment medicine.
+The author and other “quack busters” target what we might call “alternative medicine” or “complementary medicine” or “integrative medicine” or “functional medicine”.

-It doesn’t impress the self-appointed quack trolls that the denounced professionals often do wonderful work and actually cure a higher percentage of patients than the mainstream approach and with fewer side effects.
-Even more amazingly, they often save those patients after conventional medicine has given up on them.
-I almost consider it a recommendation to be singled out as a quack.
-(I was flattered when I was once called a “quack” by the chief quack buster for the crime of helping write educational manuals for natural food stores!)
+It doesn’t impress the self-appointed quack trolls that the denounced professionals targeted so often do wonderful work and actually cure a higher percentage of patients than the mainstream approach and do so with fewer side effects.
+Even more amazingly, they often save those patients after conventional medicine has literally given up on them.
+I almost consider it a compliment to be singled out as a quack.
+(I was flattered when I was once called a “quack” by the chief quack buster for the crime of helping to write educational manuals for natural food stores!)
 Perhaps it is the same folks (or drug companies) who give bad ratings to the websites representing those fine health professionals.
-That’s why I’ve completely lost faith in one such website rating service (Web of Trust).
+That’s why I’ve completely lost faith in one such website rating service called Web of Trust.
 For a compelling story about what has happened to the science and practice of medicine, as well as the demonization of a true covid-19 era hero and the suppression of the life-saving treatments he employed, read about the late Dr. Vladimir Zelenko.

-The alternative-blasting folks may not have evil intent but they are still dangerous as zealous defenders of the old school of thinking in medicine.
-In a big picture view, there is (1) medicine proven to work, (2) medicine proven to not work, and (3) that for which there is insufficient data to consider “proven” (usually natural remedies).
-Conventional doctors use #1 methods but often still rely on #2’s.
+The alternative-blasting folks may not (or may) have evil intent but they are still dangerous as mindless zealous defenders of old school of thinking in medicine.
+In a big picture view, there is (1) medicine proven to work, (2) medicine proven to not work and even be dangerous, and (3) that for which there is not sufficient data to consider “proven” (these are usually natural remedies).
+Conventional doctors use #1 methods but shockingly often still rely on #2’s.
 The natural medicine pioneers (you can spot them because of the flaming arrows in their backs) typically practice a mix of #1 and #3.

-However, many naturopathic methods are historically validated, logical, non-invasive, safe and less expensive than mainstream care.
+Many naturopathic methods have stood the test of time, are logical, non-invasive, safe and less expensive than mainstream care.
 Sometimes the resistance to new ideas is just dogmatic blind adherence to the old ones.
 Diabetes care is a good example.
 “For decades alternative practitioners have been reversing the disease by reducing consumption of refined carbohydrates and using nutrients to improve insulin sensitivity.
 Meanwhile, mainstream medicine and the nonprofit organizations (which are backed by giant food processors and drug companies) continued to manage the disease with high carbs and medication.
 Another good example of this is the now acknowledged fact that the intestinal membrane barrier can become too permeable (leaky) and cause systemic health problems.
 For decades practitioners who saw the evidence and helped people by repairing the gut lining were laughed at and vilified.

 If truly concerned about public welfare, “Quack-busters” should take off the blinders and own up to the fact that mainstream medicine is itself the number one cause of premature death in the US (Death by Medicine article).
 They would then promptly fill in the gaps in their knowledge by studying at a good naturopathic medical school like Bastyr University which is fully-accredited just like a state university medical school.